skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 # RStudio Server Pro Training Environment

-The setup we describe here consists of a VM (virtual machine) in AWS that hosts a containerized (Docker container) implementation of RStudio Server Pro.
+The setup we describe here consists of a VM (virtual machine) in AWS (Amazon Web Services) that hosts a containerized (Docker container) implementation of RStudio Server Pro.
+In this document, you might see "VM", "instance", "server", or "machine", all of which refer to the same reality -- a virtual machine created in the EC2 service of AWS.

 The steps here walk you through obtaining and setting an appropriately sized VM, installing a Docker image, setting up the administrative parts of RStudio Server Pro (the license and users), and ensuring that users of your training instance can connect to your server which will hand off requests to the Docker container.
 Much of the nitty-gritty is handled by scripts contained in this directory.